 What happens when you give a machine the ability to perceive, decide, and act in the world – on its own?
-This is what Autonomous Agents explores.
+This is the question Autonomous Agents explores.

 Autonomous Agents is a Level 8 module at TU Dublin’s School of Computer Science, shared with Game Design students in third year.
-It’s a hands-on, studio-based course where students build intelligent systems that move, think, and act — from classic flocking simulations to cutting-edge agentic AI and robotics.
+It’s a hands-on, studio-classroom based course where students build autonomous systems that move, think, and act – from classic flocking simulations to cutting-edge agentic AI and robotics.

-The module starts with the fundamentals: how agents sense their environment, how they move (seek, flee, flock, swarm), and how they find their way through space using algorithms like A*.
+The module begins with fundamentals: how agents sense their environment, how they move (seek, flee, flock, swarm), and how they find their way through space using algorithms like A*.
 From there it progresses into decision-making architectures — finite state machines, behaviour trees — and then into modern agentic AI: large language models as agents, tool use, planning, and prompt engineering.
-We have access to several cool robots that can be also used for student work and projects:
+We have several cool robots, and a motion capture system available to us for classroom use and projects:

-Assessment is heavily toward practice: a lab test demonstrating hands-on proficiency (30%), a take-home project building something like an artificial life simulation, a holographic autonomous character, or an autonomous robot (50%), and a written exam (20%).
+Assessment is: a lab test demonstrating hands-on proficiency (20%), a take-home project building something like an artificial life simulation, a holographic autonomous character, or an autonomous robot (50%), and a written exam (30%).
 Everything lives on GitHub.

 Reading includes Ian Millington’s AI for Games, Chip Huyen’s AI Engineering, and Craig Reynolds’ seminal paper on steering behaviours — alongside Isaac Asimov’s I, Robot and Philip K. Dick’s Do Androids Dream of Electric Sheep?